JackSzwergold/Writing/memories/Being Dragged to See the King.md

 As I walked out of the building and into the afternoon sunlight I saw a typical neighborhood day playing out in front of the buildings: Yentas sitting in front of their respective buildings while kids played out in the street as cars and pedestrians walked by.

-Pretty much immediately from the moment the door closed to barely the moment my brother pulled out of the parking space I was inundated with him venting—seemingly endlessly—about our parents.
-I had no problem with them, but he seemed to be perpetually angry at them.
+Pretty much immediately from the moment I got in the car and buckled myself in, I was inundated with a seemingly endless stream of bile and rants from my brother about our parents.
+I had no problem with my parents, but he seemed to be perpetually at war with them.

-And that was on a good day.
-Today was anything but good.
+And that kind of behavior was typically on a good day.
+Today was anything but a good day.

 We drove down Ocean Parkway, to the Belt Parkway, to the Gowanus Expressway, to the Brooklyn-Queens Expressway to the Brooklyn Bridge.
-All along the way, endless negativity from my brother.
+And all along the way, I was exposed to an endless stream of negativity from my brother.

 I was 9 years old at the time.
 He was 20 years older.
 And in his mind this was acceptable.